When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • the root of the tongue and the esophagus are irrigated with an anesthetic solution.

-After a while (usually 20-30 minutes), manipulation begins:
+After some time (usually 20-30 minutes) the manipulation begins:

-Deciphering the study is based on comparing the resulting image with the normal state of the mucous membrane.
+The interpretation of the study is based on comparing the resulting image with the normal state of the mucous membrane.

 • color varies from light pink to red;